swampopus/cleantalk/README.txt

   tested with several methods on the cloud, then the site receives a response decision to approve or deny the message/registration.

+Note:
+ This module depends on both Libraries API module and CleanTalk PHP-antispam classes.
+ See REQUIREMENTS and INSTALLATION for details.

 -- REQUIREMENTS --